German Bundestag welcoming cessation of hostilities in Karabakh for sustainable peace (UPDATE)

 Trend:

-The document, adopted by the German Bundestag in connection with the support of sustainable peace in Karabakh, welcomes the cessation of military operations from November 10, 2020, Trend reports.
+The German Bundestag adopted the document supporting sustainable peace in Nagorno-Karabakh, in which it welcomed the cessation of military operations between Armenia and Azerbaijan from November 10, 2020, Trend reports.

 The document was prepared at the suggestion of the Christian Democratic Union and Christian Social Union and Social Democratic Party of Germany factions.